barisumog/simple_cache/README.rst

 local use.
 It can possibly be used for caching any data, as long as the ``key`` s are hashable and the ``value`` s are pickleable.

+It also provides a decorator to cache functions calls directly.

 Requirements